deephaven/examples/fitFileAccess/README.md

 https://github.com/deephaven/deephaven.io/blob/main/core/docs/how-to-guides/install-python-packages.md

 Note: YMMV if using a fit file which reports different data types.
 It appears that different sensors can report different data.
 In the example here, both GPS and heart rate monitor data is intertwined.

+## Advanced challenge

+Some of the most interesting use cases for this data is to be able to correlate the data with other sources of interest to you.

+The first step is importing many fit files to compare:
+* todays heart rate with last months heart rate
+* average heart rate last week/month
+* heart rate at different points during the day (morning, lunch, bedtime)
+* correlate live heart rate data, with past heart rate data from your fit files: see`tickingHeartRate` for ideas on getting started with live heart rate data.

+For more insight, correlate this data with:
+* diet macro nutrients - do you run faster when you have more protein?
+* sleep patterns - is heart rate affected by the amount of sleep you have had?
+* weather (temperature, wind chill, humidity)
+* confirming health improvements - do you see positive gains in heart health over time

 # Source and License